Frequently Asked Questions

 Can you work with our architect or builder?

 Yes.
-We have preferred builders and architects we have worked with previously and will recommend a team that we think will be a good fit for your project.
-However, if you already have someone you want to engage, we will work alongside them too.
-We regularly collaborate with architects, builders, consultants, and trades throughout the design and construction process.
+Patina Design Studio has preferred architects, builders and consultants we have worked with previously and can recommend a team we believe will be a good fit for your project.
+If you already have someone you would like to engage, we can work alongside them too.
+We regularly collaborate with architects, builders, consultants and trades throughout the design and construction process.
 Our role is to help connect the broader design intent with the detailed decisions required to bring a project together cohesively.

 Who will be working on my project?